freeorion/freeorion/BUILD.md

 These notes are applicable for building the master development Git branch of FreeOrion.
-For building numbered FreeOrion releases, consult the corresponding release branch, eg. [FreeOrion v0.4.10 BUILD.md]
+For building numbered FreeOrion releases, consult the corresponding release branch, eg. [FreeOrion v0.5 BUILD.md]

 Hardware and OS Requirements
 ----------------------------

-FreeOrion should compile on Windows 7 (or later), Mac OS X 10.10 (or later) and Linux operating systems.
+FreeOrion should compile on Windows 8.1 (or later), macOS 10.12 (or later) and Linux operating systems.
 Other operating systems have reported to work, but support is not actively maintained by the FreeOrion developers.
-FreeOrion is developed for x86 compatible processor architectures, other architectures haven't been tested.
+FreeOrion is developed for x86 compatible processor architectures; other architectures haven't been tested.

-The FreeOrion source code makes heavy use of templates and requires much memory to compile ; 8 GiB RAM or more is recommended.
+The FreeOrion source code makes heavy use of templates and requires much memory to compile; 16 GiB RAM or more is recommended.
 Expect up to 45 minutes on a Intel Core i5 system, or about 5 min on a 12-core AMD Ryzen 9 3.8 GHz system.